driesverreydt/order-solution-jpa/README.md

         - Jenkins runs as a service (task manager) on Windows
     - Event Publishing with Spring (!)
         - (to update the stock of an item when an order is created in a very decoupled way)
+    - JPA, connected with a postgreSQL database.

 ## Usage

 ### Running Locally
+- Edit the `application.properties` to connect to your own postgreSQL database.
 - Run `mvn clean install`
 - Multiple ways of running:
     - Inside the target folder of jar, run the `war-1.0-SNAPSHOT.jar` using the `java -jar` command